Dominicana de Aviación Flight 401: Investigation

 After the accident, the National Transportation Safety Board (NTSB) launched an investigation into the accident. which lasted a year and nearly a month after the crash.
-The report was initially hampered by the fact the aircraft wasn't equipped with a CVR or a FDR, however, this didn't cause the investigation to find no cause for the accident. highlighted multiple errors within Dominicana's maintenance and pilot training and sited the probable cause as follows: Probable Cause: The Safety Board determines that the probable cause of this accident was the confused action on part of the crew while attempting to cope with the catastrophic failures of their engines during flight.The investigation also revealed how Dominicana had been cutting costs and had failed to maintain their aircraft, and also failing to abide by a FAA issued notice that stated that Pratt & Whitney R-2800 Double Wasp engines had a tendency with the pistons to overwork, and disintegrate inside the engine, causing a fire.
+The report was initially hampered by the fact the aircraft wasn't equipped with a CVR or a FDR, however, the investigators were able to determine a cause nonetheless.
+It highlighted multiple errors within Dominicana's maintenance and pilot training and sited the probable cause as follows: Probable Cause: The Safety Board determines that the probable cause of this accident was the confused action on part of the crew while attempting to cope with the catastrophic failures of their engines during flight.The investigation also revealed how Dominicana had been cutting costs and had failed to maintain their aircraft, and also failing to abide by a FAA issued notice that stated that Pratt & Whitney R-2800 Double Wasp engines had a tendency with the pistons to overwork, and disintegrate inside the engine, causing a fire.